 - Trolls keep out!: If a blogger is writing anonymously, it is terrible to reveal their real name and/or other aspects of their identity like address, workplace etc. On the blog or to other people.
 Respect other people’s need for privacy.

 - Polite commenting: A blog may be a public space.
 That does not give anyone the right to be a boor.
 No matter how badly a person writes, no matter how lousy you think their views are, it is in poor taste to leave nasty comments.
 Do this anonymously and you’re labelling yourself a creep as well.
 Pay heed to the fact that people talk about things that matter to them and it takes a fair bit of courage to put that up out there where other people can tear it down.

-- Healthy linking: Blogging begin as a series of links.
-People linked to websites they liked, pages they discovered, articles that made them think.
+- Healthy linking: Blogging began as a series of links.
+People linked to websites they liked, pages they discovered, and articles that made them think.
 Continue the tradition.
-It adds value to your content if people can also see what you were looking at that made you think and write whatever you did.
+It adds value to your content if people can also see what you were looking at that makes you think and write whatever you did.

 - Acknowledge the original source: I cannot emphasize this enough.
 In this free-and-easy age of copy-paste, anyone can pass off anybody’s words as their own.
 A lot of bloggers do not have copyrights on their work since they don’t believe that it is the stuff anyone would copy.
 The attitude is still fairly relaxed, one of easy camaraderie and sharing of ideas is made easy.
 Let’s keep it that way, when picking something, let’s acknowledge the original.
 It doesn’t hurt and it is only right to give credit where due and it makes the other person feel good.

 Blogging is a fun, creative community activity!
 Let’s make it a nice place to belong to.